maumau35/2400gbot/README.md

 # 2400gbot
-A bot who helps sad people
+A bot who helps sad people, it reacts to "i'm sad" and comments cat pictures